North American Indian languages

 How is the Ojibway Indian nation organized?![]() ![]() Flags of Chippewa bands |

-Each Ojibway community lives on its own reservation (or reserve, in Canada).
+Each Ojibwe community lives on its own reservation (or reserve, in Canada).

-Reservations are lands that belong to the Ojibways and are under their control.
+Reservations are lands that belong to the Ojibwes and are under their control.

-Communities of Ojibway Indians are called tribes in the United States and First Nations in Canada.
+Communities of Ojibwe Indians are called tribes in the United States and First Nations in Canada.

-Each Ojibway tribe is politically independent and has its own government, laws, police, and services, just like a small country.
+Each Ojibwe tribe is politically independent and has its own government, laws, police, and services, just like a small country.

-Some Ojibway nations have also formed coalitions to address common problems.
+Some Ojibwe nations have also formed coalitions to address common problems.

 The political leader of an Ojibway band is called a chief (gimaa or ogimaa in the Ojibway language.)
 In the past Ojibway chiefs were men chosen by tribal councilmembers, often from among the last chief's sons, nephews, or sons-in-law.
 Today Ojibway chiefs can be men or women, and they are elected in most Ojibway bands, like mayors and governors. |